Infineon/Firmware-loader/README.md

 Firmware-loader
 ===============

-NOTE: if you cannot transition to DAPLink mode using CY8CPROTO-062-4343W, then get [Firmware-loader 2.2.01](https://github.com/cypresssemiconductorco/Firmware-loader/releases/tag/2.2.01.243), which fixes that problem.
+NOTE: if you cannot transition to DAPLink mode using CY8CPROTO-062-4343W, then get [Firmware-loader 2.2.01](https://github.com/cypresssemiconductorco/Firmware-loader/releases/tag/2.2.01.243) or newer, which fixes that problem.

 ### Overview